-ICS 211 - Introduction to Computer Science II

-ICS 241 - Discrete Mathematics for Computer Science II
+ICS 211 - Introduction to Computer Science II (3) ICS 241 - Discrete Mathematics for Computer Science II (3)

-These two courses are taught at Leeward CC as part of the ICS courses required to transfer to UH Mānoa.
+These two courses are taught at Leeward CC as part of the ICS courses required to transfer to UH Manoa.
 This certificate will use the same admission, advising, and counseling resources as the ICS programs.
 ICS 211 is a programming class.
 ICS 241 is a mathematics class.
 The two skills have been identified by the Department of the Navy as meeting a critical need.
-Furthermore, these two classes are articulated with the ICS BA and BS degrees at UH Mānoa.
-Earning a Certificate of Competence in Basic Logic and Programming will facilitate the transfer of students to UH Mānoa who wish to attain these degrees.
+Furthermore, these two classes are articulated with the ICS BA and BS degrees at UH Manoa.
+Earning a Certificate of Competence in Basic Logic and Programming will facilitate the transfer of students to UH Manoa who wish to attain these degrees.

-- Earned a minimum grade of C in each of the following: - ICS211 Introduction to Computer Science II (3) - ICS241 Discrete Mathematics for Computer Science II (3)
+- ICS211 Introduction to Computer Science II (3) - ICS241 Discrete Mathematics for Computer Science II (3)